cityofcapetown/ds_code_challenge/README.md

 In some of the tasks below you will be creating datasets that are similar to these, feel free to use the provided files to validate your work.

+Each row in the dataset is meant to represent a specific service request

 #### Dummy AWS Credentials
 We have made AWS credentials available in the following file, with the appropriate permissions set, [here](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/ds_code_challenge_creds.json).